 How Do Ultrasonic Mice Repellents Work?

-The units emit high-frequency sound waves, electromagnetic or a combination of the two.
-Mice have intensely sharp hearing, so the units usually range from around 35 Hz up to 100 kHz.
+The units emit high-frequency sound waves, electromagnetic, or a combination of the two.
+Mice have intensely sharp hearing, so the units usually range from around 35 Hz to 100 kHz.

 If you are concerned about the well-being of any of your pets seek the advice of a vet before using your ultrasonic mouse repeller.

 How Do You Use an Ultrasonic Mouse Repeller?

 Using a repeller couldn’t be simpler.
 It must be plugged into an electricity socket about ten to thirty inches above the floor to deter mice.